Podcast Movement 2024 tips and guide

 Leave your laptop in your room.
 It’s way too easy to get distracted during a talk by Slack, your email, and other work that needs to be done.
 Bring a pen and paper, or write notes on your iPhone.

 You don’t need to take photos of each slide.
-Most speakers make their slides available afterwards, and the talks are also recorded.
+Most speakers make their slides available afterward, and the talks are recorded.

 Enjoying a talk?
 Let the speaker know!
-Quote a notable line on Twitter (use the #pm22 hashtag), or tell them afterwards.
+Quote a notable line on Twitter (use the #pm23 hashtag), or tell them afterward.

 Here are some tips for speaking at the conference:

 Practice.
 Practicing your talk (out loud) trumps everything else when it comes to being prepared.

 Practice your talk in front of an audience.
 Give your talk to your family and friends or at a meetup.

 Watch past talks.
 You can find them here on YouTube.
 Observe what works and what doesn’t.
 Remember, you don’t have much time, so you need to be succinct and focus on a few key points.